port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira.md

 This workflow will run the Jira integration once and then exit, this is useful for **one time** ingestion of data.

 :::warning
-If you want the integration to update Port in real time using webhooks you should use the [Real Time & Always On](?installation-methods=real-time-always-on#installation) installation option
+If you want the integration to update Port in real time using webhooks you should use the [Real Time & Always On](?installation-methods=real-time-always-on#installation) installation option.
 :::

 Make sure to configure the following [Github Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions):